The Pilot Edition

 Mindfulness exercises will not necessarily relieve all your symptoms, but they will provide you with the means to improve your health and wellbeing.
 I wish you well.”

-As a member of Team Dair, you get access to the worksheets and meditation audio mentioned in this article.
+As you’re signed up. you get access to the worksheets and meditation audio mentioned in this article.

 Understand your own health & build a bridge